KkevinLi/DataCubed/README.md

 # Shortest Path For Travelling Multiple Locations

 Django webserver which takes a list of addresses and outputs the total distance, time and route to go through all locations.

-Utilizes Google DIrections API and implementation is in maps/libs/googlemap_util.py Swap out apikey with own
+Utilizes Google DIrections API.
+Logic implementation is in maps/libs/googlemap_util.py and maps/tsp/views.py

+An Api Key is already provided in project.
+Swap it out for your own if neccesary.

 ## Prerequisites
 pip install -r requirements.txt  (Virtualenv is already in repo.
 Do : source venv/bin/activate)